MiaoshiqiLiu/My_personal_site/content/home/about.md

   year = 2018

   [[education.courses]]
-  course = "Ph.D. candidate in the Department of Statistical Sciences" institution = "the University of Toronto" year = 2019
+  course = "Ph.D. student in the Department of Statistical Sciences" institution = "the University of Toronto" year = 2019